Immune Thrombocytopenia in Children

 How is immune thrombocytopenia diagnosed?

-Your child's healthcare provider will examine him and ask about his symptoms.
-Tell him about any medicines or supplements that your child takes.
-Blood tests will be done to check your child's platelet levels and how fast his blood clots.
+Your child's healthcare provider will examine him or her and ask about his or her symptoms.
+Tell the provider about any medicines or supplements your child takes.
+Blood tests will be done to check your child's platelet levels and how fast his or her blood clots.

 How is immune thrombocytopenia treated?

-Your child's healthcare provider will decide if he needs treatment.
+Most ITP in children will get better in a few weeks to months.
+Medicines may be needed to treat ITP, or it may get better on its own.
+ITP in children can last for several months to years and can become a chronic condition.
+Your child's healthcare provider will decide if he or she needs treatment.
 Treatment will depend on your child's platelet levels and symptoms.
-He will need his platelet levels monitored closely with or without treatment.
-He me need any of the following:
+His or her platelet levels will be monitored closely with or without treatment.
+He or she may need any of the following:

 - Medicines may be given to prevent your child's immune system from destroying platelets.
 Medicine may also be given to help increase platelet levels and prevent bleeding.
 Medicines may be given as a pill or through an IV.

-- Surgery to remove your child's spleen is rarely needed but may be done to stop his body from destroying platelets.
+- Surgery to remove your child's spleen is rarely needed but may be done to stop his or her body from destroying platelets.

-What can I do to care for my child?
+What can I do to help my child prevent or manage bleeding?

 - Do not give your child aspirin or NSAIDs.
-These medicines can stop platelets from working well.
-This may cause him to bleed and bruise more easily.
+These medicines can cause your child to bleed and bruise more easily.

-- Have your child carry medical alert identification.
-Have him wear jewelry or carry a card that says he has immune thrombocytopenia.
+Have your child wear jewelry or carry a card that says he or she has immune thrombocytopenia.
 Ask your child's healthcare provider where to get these items.

-- Your child falls and hits his head.
+- Your child falls and hits his or her head.

 - Your child has a seizure.